JalmaGit/Top_Game/README.md

  - Spike damage has not been timed with the clock, such that just the mere presence of a Core i9 and RTX 4090, can make what appears as a simple touch to the spike, devastating.
 Move with caution!

+### Disclaimer
+The user of this project are soley responsible for their own sanity and the creator of this project is not responsible for any damages